SethSylvester/SpaceWars/Readme.md

 by a very angry space Eyeball who only fights in the form of bullet hells.

 ## How to Open:
+1. Download from the releases tab
+2. Extract all files
-Double click on the executable (the.exe).
+3. Double click on the executable (the.exe).

 ## Controls:
 All input is done through the keyboard.